 If you’re planning to leave your home country and set yourself up in a brand new location, then you will need to put a lot of thought into where that destination will be.

-Luckily, there are numerous resources to help.
-For instance, the world's largest HR consulting firm, Mercer, releases an annual Quality of Living Index, which looks at cities across the world in terms of the quality of life they offer for residents.
+Luckily, there are numerous resources to help with this.
+For instance, the world’s largest HR consulting firm, Mercer, releases an annual Quality of Living Index, which looks at cities across the world in terms of the quality of life they offer for residents.

 A port city located at the southern point of the Jutland Peninsula, Hamburg is the country’s second largest city, with a population of 1.8 million.
 It’s a major hub for science, research, and education.

 If there’s one thing that you can be sure of in Hamburg, it’s that you won’t be short of places to shop – with many luxurious shopping streets, the city is Northern Germany’s centre for shopping and culture.